An immaculately-presented quality cottage which is located in the heart of the pretty village of Llangynog in the Tanat Valley.

 The village sits at the foot of the Milltir Cerrig mountain pass, in the heart of the Berwyn Mountains in Powys.

-Full of character, this lovely detached stone-built cottage has a spacious entrance hall which leads into one of two cosy sitting rooms with comfy sofas and a woodburning stove in each.
+Full of character, this lovely stone-built cottage has a spacious entrance hall which leads into one of two cosy sitting rooms with comfy sofas and a woodburning stove in each.

 The large and well-equipped breakfast kitchen is perfect for families and friends to gather together around the country style dining table.

 A utility room with a useful drying rack leads out into the pretty side garden which provides a sunny spot to sit back and relax.

 The second, larger sitting room also has a warming woodburning stove set within the feature fireplace, perfect for snuggling up on cool evenings.